cabforum/forum/SMCWG-charter.md

 ## S/MIME Certificate Working Group (SMCWG) Charter - Version 1.1

-The S/MIME Certificate Working Group ("SMCWG") exists to perform the activities as specified in this Charter, subject to the terms and conditions of the CA/Browser Forum Bylaws and the Intellectual Property Rights ("IPR") Policy, as such documents may change from time to time.
-The definitions found in the Forum’s Bylaws SHALL apply to capitalized terms in this Charter.
+The S/MIME Certificate Working Group ("SMCWG") exists to perform the activities as specified in this Charter, subject to the terms and conditions of the CA/Browser Forum Bylaws and the Intellectual Property Rights Policy, as such documents may change from time to time.

 **Charter Expiration:** The SMCWG is chartered indefinitely until it is dissolved as specified in Bylaw 5.3.2(3).